tauri-apps/tauri-docs/docs/building/sidecar.md

 ## Running the sidecar binary on JavaScript

-On the JavaScript code, import the `Command` class on the `shell` module and use the `sidecar` static method:
+On the JavaScript code, import the `Command` class on the `shell` module and use the `sidecar` static method.

+Note that you must configure the allowlist to enable `shell > sidecar` and configure all binaries in the shell scope.

 ```javascript
 import { Command } from '@tauri-apps/api/shell'